Vivek-04022001/documentation/coredev/plips.md

 ./bin/buildout -c plips/plip-1234-widget-frobbing.cfg
 ```

-If you are using a {file}`local.cfg` to extend your PLIP file with some changes that you do not want to commit accidentally, be aware that you need to override some settings from {file}`plipbase.cfg` to avoid some files being created in the {file}`plips` directory or in the directory above the buildout directory.
+If you are using a {file}`local.cfg` to extend your PLIP file with some changes that you don't want to commit accidentally, be aware that you need to override some settings from {file}`plipbase.cfg` to avoid some files being created in the {file}`plips` directory or in the directory above the buildout directory.
 This is done as shown below.

 ```ini